Summer Hill stood ankle-deep in the mud of a rain-saturated Elk Lake cross country course.

 For Summer, there would be very little time for celebration.
 After all, there was still unfinished business awaiting her in Hershey.

 "This is my last year and my last chance and I want to bring home a medal," she said.
 "I'm going to train as hard as I can and I'm going to leave it all out on that course."

 As it turns out, Hill was as good as her word.
 Summer traveled to Hershey this past weekend and added a final line to her dazzling Lady Hornet resume ... that of PIAA medalist.

 She finished sixth overall in the Class AA race, stopping the clock at 19:30.

 "Summer absolutely ran the race of her life," Coach Lindsey Pender said.
 "She went out fast, she was aggressive and she attacked every hill.
 She was still picking people off with less than a mile to go."

 When Hill reached the finish line, she was greeted by Pender and her assistant coaches Wayne Baldwin and Kevin Kloss .... none of whom could control their emotions after seeing Summer close out her record-shattering career.

 "It was a pretty intense couple of minutes," Coach Pender said.
 "At first we were all laughing and smiling and jumping around.
 Then, like a minute later, we were all crying.
 It was just an awesome experience."

-Page 2 of 3 - Hill has been nothing short of dominant at the local and district levels these past four years.
+Hill has been nothing short of dominant at the local and district levels these past four years.

 However, an elite performance had always eluded her on the Commonwealth's biggest scholastic stage.